Jitpomi/ferrisup/ferrisup/README.md

 ## Features

-- **Multiple Templates**: From minimal binaries to full-stack applications
+- **Multiple Component Types**: From minimal binaries to full-stack applications
 - **Transform Capability**: Start with a simple project and scale as you grow
 - **Data Science Support**: Built-in templates for Polars and Linfa
 - **Edge Computing**: WebAssembly and serverless-ready templates